pavel-kirienko/cpu-load-side-channel/README.md

-## Inter-process or cross-VM data exchange via CPU load modulation
+# Inter-process or cross-VM data exchange via CPU load modulation

-### What is this
+## What is this

-This is not a vulnerability and, generally, not an infosec threat on its own.

 I made this PoC as a visual aid for an online discussion about [M1RACLES](https://m1racles.com/) --- a method of covert inter-process data exchange via a system register in Apple M1.